 2. Microphone stand or boom

-You’re probably going to be sitting down while you’re doing your podcast, so we think you’ll need a desktop mic stand.
+You’re probably going to be sitting down while you’re doing your podcast, so we think you’ll need a desktop mic stand as part of your podcast equipment set up.
 The likes of TOURTECH make very budget friendly, but extremely high quality stands.

 Here’s a few options: